 Professional Climbing Instructors’ Association: Top Rope Climbing Instructor Course (outdoor)

-Dates: April 9-11, 2021; certification exam options will be provided in the ensuing several weeks.
+Dates: March 17th-19th, 2024; certification exam options will be provided in the ensuing several weeks.

 Location: Hidden Rocks, in the George Washington National Forest, 30 mins. west of Harrisonburg.